chemprop/chemprop/docs/source/tutorial/cli/train.rst

 It is possible to freeze the weights of a loaded model during training, such as for transfer learning applications.
 To do so, specify :code:`--model-frzn <path>` where :code:`<path>` refers to a model's checkpoint file that will be used to overwrite and freeze the model weights.
 The following flags may be used:

  * :code:`--frzn-ffn-layers <n>` Overwrites weights for the first n layers of the FFN from the checkpoint (default 0)
-..  * :code:`--freeze-first-only` Determines whether to use the loaded checkpoint for just the first encoder.
-Only relevant if the number of molecules is greater than one, i.e. two SMILES columns are provided for training (default :code:`false`)

 .. _train-on-reactions: